Fool's Assassin: Plot summary

-Lang and Shun are neglectful of Bee when they arrive at Withywoods.
-Revel and Perserverence help her and Careful prepares her for bed.

-The next day, Bee and Perserverence are in class with the other children.
-Withywoods is attacked and Bee and Perseverance hide the children in the spy passages.
+Lant and Shun are neglectful of Bee when they arrive at Withywoods.
+The next day, Bee and Perseverance are in class with the other children.
+Withywoods is attacked and Bee and Perseverance hide the children in the spy passages, but the other children close the passages on them.
 The attackers are a group of pale people dressed in white.
 Their leader is a woman and with her is a "fog-man" who seems like a child.
-They are aided by a group of Chalcedean mercenaries who kill, rape and pillage Withywoods, burning the stables with Perseverence's father and grandfather inside.
+They are aided by a group of Chalcedean mercenaries who kill, rape and pillage Withywoods, including killing Perseverance's father and grandfather inside.
 Perseverance managed to secure two horses and he and Bee attempt to escape.
-Perseverence is shot with an arrow and left for dead.
+Perseverance is shot with an arrow and left for dead.
 Bee is taken by the pale people who declare she is the Unexpected Son.
+Bee insists she needs Shun alive, to keep her from being killed.
+Both Bee and Shun are taken away.

 Reception

 Critical reception for Fool's Assassin have been mostly positive.
 The Telegraph and Tor.com both gave favorable reviews for the work, which The Telegraph called "high art".